Jamesits/sound-blaster-e5-battery/README.md

 * Is The front side of your unit (the one with NFC logo) curved?
 Place it on a flat surface and see if it fits.
 * Is the metal bar (with SoundBlaster logo on it) not firmly attached to the plastic plate under it?

+## Update the Firmware

+[Check here](https://support.creative.com/downloads/welcome.aspx?nDriverType=4#type_4) for a new firmware release which might solve some of the power management problems.

 ## The DIY Solution

 ### Replace A Battery